All Witches Have Cats

-- Played straight with Norse Mythology: Freyja is the godess of seidr, a form of magic considered exclusivly feminine, and her cart is driven by two cats.
+- Played straight with Norse Mythology: Freyja is the goddess of seidr, a form of magic considered exclusively feminine, and her cart is drawn by two cats.
 That possibly makes her an Ur Example.

 - Both played straight with one sisterhood of witches and handily subverted with all other sisterhoods in The Dark Eye.
 Most witches do have some type of Familiar though.

 - In Dungeons & Dragons, Player Characters who can cast Arcane Spells (like Wizards) can summon familiars, and cats are one of the of the available choices.
 (Not the only choice, however, and in some editions, the caster had no control over what animal he got.)

 - One of the witches in Shakespeare's Macbeth has a cat named Graymalkin.